-If you are removing weeds from bushland It is generally best to leave the bush to regenerate naturally.
+If you are removing weeds from bushland, it is generally best to leave the bush to regenerate naturally.

-If you plan to remove plants from your garden consult the NRM South Native Plant Species List for your area (available from the NRM South website at www.nrmsouth.org.au or from your local council) for a list of suitable native plants, or consider the following suggestions:
+If you plan to remove plants from your garden consult the NRM South Native Plant Species List (available from the NRM South website or from your local council) for a list of suitable native plants.